At UC San Diego Health, we want you to be fully informed about your health care options.

 We have affiliations with other health care organizations in order to help patients in many communities access high-quality care.
 However, some of these organizations have policies that are different from those of UC San Diego Health.
 For example, some restrict certain diagnostic or treatment services, such as elective abortions and end-of-life care.

-Examples of organizations that may have such policies may include the Department of Veterans Affairs, Scripps Mercy Hospital, St. Vincent de Paul Village, Loma Linda University Health, and Indian Health Service.
+Examples of organizations that may have such policies may include Scripps Mercy Hospital, Loma Linda University Health, and certain government-operated facilities.
 This list is not exhaustive and may change over time based on the specific policies of these organizations.

 UC San Diego Health is committed to delivering comprehensive medical care that meets patients' needs and promotes health equity.
 Accordingly, our agreements with these organizations make it clear that UC San Diego Health staff members, faculty and trainees working at one of these facilities will have the ability and right to:

 - Make clinical decisions consistent with the standard of care and their independent professional judgment, respecting each individual patient’s needs and wishes.